 Santorini’s famous blue domes are generally attached to the island’s churches.
 You will no doubt spot them all over as you explore, though there are a handful which are known to be particularly picturesque.

-In the capital of Fira, you’ll find the Assumption of the Blessed Virgin Mary Catholic Church.
-This is another popular Santorini photography spot as the dome and triple bell tower contrast beautifully against the waters in the caldera.
+In the capital of Fira, you’ll find the Assumption of the Blessed Virgin Mary Catholic Church, another popular photo spot.
+The dome and triple bell tower contrast beautifully against the waters in the caldera.

 Not all of the churches in Santorini feature blue domes.
 Some are decorated in different colours and are unique in their own way.
 You can usually spot churches from afar as many have tiered bell towers and domes with a variant of the Christian cross sitting on top.

 The Orthodox Metropolitan Cathedral in Fira is by far the grandest church on the island, with white-washed arches lining the exterior and gorgeous frescos decorating the inside.
-The Saint John The Baptist Cathedral in Fira is another popular photo spot in Santorini because of its colourful pastel yellow and blue clock tower.
+The Saint John The Baptist Cathedral is another popular photo spot in Santorini because of its colorful pastel yellow and blue clock tower.

 Santorini cops some wind from the sea, so it makes sense that there are over 70 windmills scattered about the island.
 Once used for grinding flour, now the picturesque windmills are popular photography subjects.
-You can even rent one out if you want to stay inside as a few of the windmills have been converted into tourist accommodation.
+A few have even been converted into tourist accommodation, so you can rent one out if you want!

 The sunset windmill, which can be seen from Oia Castle, is probably the most photographed on Santorini.
 Despite its name, this area is best avoided at sunset as the crowds can be intense.
 Blue hour may be a better option as many of the tourists depart after the sun has disappeared.